ibm-cloud-architecture/refarch-reefer-ml/docs/build-run.md

 ## Test sending a simulation control to the POST api

 The script `sendSimulControl.sh` is used for that.
+The usage looks like:  `sendSimulControl.sh hostname simultype (co2sensor | o2sensor | poweroff) containerID nb_of_records`

 ```
 pwd
 refarch-reefer-ml
-./scripts/sendSimulControl.sh reefersimulatorroute-reefershipmentsolution.apps.green-with-envy.ocp.csplab.local co2sensor C01
+./scripts/sendSimulControl.sh reefersimulatorroute-reefershipmentsolution.apps.green-with-envy.ocp.csplab.local co2sensor C01 2000
 ```

 If you use no argument for this script, it will send co2sensor control to the service running on our openshift cluster on IBM Cloud.